 Small glass ampoules (see picture above) or compression sealed vials are the best ways to send these type of samples.
 This helps to eliminate any degradation in transit.
 Samples that are only slightly oxygen sensitive, can give good results when sealed tightly in screw cap vials.
 For these a second sealed outer vial should be included.
 As with all analysis, samples MUST be highly purified to achieve good results.

 Note from our Senior Chemist,

-We always try to obtain the most accurate results with what is sent this is rarely achieved when sealing less than necessary amount of material.
+We always try to obtain the most accurate results with what is sent.
+This is rarely achieved when sealing less than the necessary amount of material.
 Many pure substances yield poor results when combusting low sample weights.